BlaireLeone/bulma-clean-theme/_posts/2022-02-18-about-this-blog.markdown

 2.)
 Conscious consumerism is a lifestyle - one that focuses on locally produced, ethical, and environmentally friendly goods, but more generally seeks to be low-impact; to be mindful of how your decisions can effect the environment, other people, and your own personal health.
 This applies to what you buy, but consider even how you drive or how you communicate with others.
 What trickle down effects does one mode of behavior cause versus another?
 On yourself and on others?

+Altogether, a conscious consumer lifestyle builds on what the University of Maryland calls the [8 Dimensions of Wellness](https://umwellness.wordpress.com/8-dimensions-of-wellness/), which deconstructs personal health into not just physical or emotional health, but also other more nuanced dimensions such as social, financial, and environmental health.

-Altogether, a conscious consumer lifestyle is one that is healthy, sustainable, and I believe ultimately, cheaper.
+In short, conscious consumerism seeks to build habits that are healthy, sustainable, and ultimately, cheaper.
 As you seek choices that boost your health, the environments, and other peoples, you are also consuming less and generating less waste!
 And as an added perk, you save money too!